-Adam is still teaching for VIPKid (for now), but we hope to have him quit that by the end of 2021.
-He is also doing some web design work on the side.
-But we are both fully invested in Adventures of A+K and will be spending the majority of our time working on this business we have built.
+Adam ended up quitting VIPKid as well, as the early hours were not worth the little pay, and we wanted to have a more flexible schedule for filming.
+So we are now both fully invested in Adventures of A+K and will be spending all of our time working on this business we have built.

 You may be wondering, how does Adventures of A+K make money?
 Here’s a rundown of our different revenue streams.

 Our #1 source of income is our website.
 Our website, as you may notice, is monetized by ad revenue through a program we are a part of called Mediavine.
 We reached the minimum requirements to get accepted into Mediavine in the summer of 2019, which was a crazy exciting accomplishment for us, and throughout the last 2 years have been able to grow this income significantly.

 The biggest way we grew our site was to write more content and focus more on SEO, which has helped more people find our site and use it to plan their own adventures.
 So a huge THANK YOU for being here and reading, it helps us so much!

 We became eligible to monetize our YouTube channel in March of 2019.
 What this means is that ads will play before our videos and we get a very small amount of money per view.
 The amount of money per view is tiny, but it does add up over time and has become our second largest income stream.

 Another way we make income off of Adventures of A+K is through affiliate marketing.
 If you ever click on our Amazon links, book a hotel with Booking.com from our guides, or book a rental car from rentalcars.com, we get a small percentage of money from your purchase, at no extra cost to you!
 We only ever recommend products that we truly love and use on our adventures.